 - 3 The POSITION= option uses a compass point to position the inset.
-The table will appear at the northeast corner of the histogram. - The FORMAT= option requests a format with a field width of three for all the statistics in the inset.
+The table will appear at the northeast corner of the histogram.

 The histogram shows the data distribution.
 The table of summary statistics in the upper-right corner of the histogram provides information about the sample size, the mean grade, the lowest value, and the highest value.